-Our corporate headquarters are located in Cambridge, Massachusetts, where we lease approximately 33,500 square feet of office and laboratory space pursuant to a lease agreement commencing in July 2015 and expiring in April 2023.
-This facility houses our clinical, regulatory, and administrative personnel.
-We sublease approximately 70% space under the terms of our sublease agreement.
+We also lease approximately 33,500 square feet of office and laboratory space in Cambridge, Massachusetts pursuant to a lease agreement that commenced in July 2015 and expires in April 2023.
+This served as our corporate headquarters before moving to our new location in Waltham, Massachusetts.
+We sublease approximately 70% of this space under the terms of a sublease agreement.